-If you can’t keep an external drive at your office, why ask a trusted person if they might keep your drive at their house?
+If you can’t keep an external drive at your office, why not ask a trusted person if they might keep your drive at their house?
 You could even consider it an informal “mutual aid agreement” – you keep their drive and they keep yours.
 (You’ll need a method to synchronize your data that is easy and automated – again, that would be another blog post.)

 Some Final Tips:

 - Don’t assume the technology you select today will be around in 10, or even 5 years.
 How many thumb drives did you own in 2001?

 - When you create a backup to any type of media – try reading it back immediately and on more than one computer.
 You’d be surprised how few technology professionals do that – but it is the only way to know that your backup was successful and readable.